MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/print/standard-options.md

 ---
 title: Standard Options
-author: windows-driver-content
-description: Standard Options
-ms.assetid: db4578c1-0954-4c51-a11a-923ab7df2b5b
+description: Standard options are associated with standard features and are identified by predefined names that the GPD language recognizes. ms.assetid: db4578c1-0954-4c51-a11a-923ab7df2b5b
 keywords:
 - printer options WDK Unidrv , standard